Efficient Gradient Tracking Algorithms for Distributed Optimization Problems with Inexact Communication: Introduction

+\item[(ii)]For distributed stochastic optimization problems with inexact communication, VRA-DSGT is proposed by combining VRA-DGT with a hybrid variance-reduced technique \cite{Cutko1019MVR}.
+With the integration of the hybrid variance-reduced technique, VRA-DSGT can further suppress noise from stochastic gradients while maintaining the convergence rate of $\mathcal{O}(k^{-1})$in the mean square sense, which matches the convergence rates of centralized stochastic gradient methods under perfect communication.
+Moreover, VRA-DSGT also maintains the convergence rate $\mathcal{O}\left(\frac{\ln(k+1)}{k^b}\right)$, $\forall b\in(0.5,1)$ in the almost sure sense.
+Finally, we provide empirical comparisons of our algorithms against existing robust distributed optimization algorithms using real-world data. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:VRA-DGT} introduces VRA-DGT and VRA-DSGT algorithms for distributed deterministic and stochastic optimization problems respectively.
-Section \ref{sec:conv analy} establishes the convergence rate of the proposed algorithms in the mean square sense.
+Section \ref{sec:conv analy} establishes the convergence rate of the proposed algorithms in the mean square and almost sure senses.
 Finally, Section \ref{sec:num-experi} presents numerical results that validate the effectiveness of the proposed algorithms.